 The little-known fact that can transform your Coverdell into a powerhouse for college savings is the fact you can self-direct the investments.
 You can invest in what YOU KNOW BEST…not the options spoon-fed to you by Wall Street and 529 sponsors.
 Proponents of the 529 Plan rarely acknowledge this, let alone mention it.

-This is significant, if not life-changing because the average 529 ROR (Rate of Return) is well below 10% (on an annualized basis after expenses- essentially what really matters), while the Coverdell rate of return can be unlimited, with lower costs, and far more control.
+This is significant, if not life-changing because the average 529 ROR (Rate of Return) is well below 10% (on an annualized basis after expenses- what really matters).
+The Coverdell rate of return can be unlimited, with lower costs, and far more control.

 EXAMPLE #1: Yes…cryptocurrency is down since this last year.
-But if you would have invested your $2,000 Coverdell on May 1, 2020 in the Cryptocurrency Ripple- XRP, approximately one year later on April 29, 2021, it would have been worth $180,797 (a 9,039% Rate of Return)!
+Yet, if you would have invested your $2,000 Coverdell on May 1, 2020 in the Cryptocurrency Ripple- XRP, approximately one year later on April 29, 2021, it would have been worth $180,797 (a 9,039% Rate of Return)!
 Are you kidding me?!
-Yes Cryptocurreny is clearly a risky investment and that’s not XRP’s value today.
-But this example simply shows the possiblities of what type of return you might experience.
+Yes, Cryptocurrency is clearly a risky investment and that’s not XRP’s value today.
+Nonetheless, this example simply shows the possibilities of what type of return you might experience.
 Again, something Wall Street isn’t going to tell you!